On Andr\'e periods of mixed Tate motives: Comparison

-Let $\TM(Z) \subset \MTM(Z)$ be the full subcategory of semisimple objects.
 We will take a somewhat circuitous path to the proof of theorem \ref{A7} in order to have portions of the construction that generalize readily beyond the mixed Tate setting.
 In outline, we will show first that $H(Z)$ becomes a canonically trivial torsor under $U_\dR(Z)$ after base-change to $K_\pP$.
 It then follows that $H(Z)$ is a (necessarily trivial) torsor under $U_\dR(Z)$ already over $K$.
 Incidentally, this will show that $H(Z)$ is representable by an affine $K$-scheme.\footnote{Ancona-\Fratila show (in a more general setting) that for any $M \in \MTM(Z)$, $H(\langle M \rangle)$ is representable by a finite type affine $K$-scheme.} Finally, we'll construct a $K$-point of $H(Z)$ whose orbit map interchanges the two period loops.
-All of this is merely a game of Tannakian sudoku, and essentially boils down to the observation that by Quillen's computation of K-groups of finite fields, the composition
+All of this is merely a game of Tannakian sudoku, and essentially boils down to the following consequence of Quillen's computation of K-groups of finite fields.